- CAP PIERCING

 The inside surfact finish control enables unique performances in critical applications such as IVD probes.

-Heating is usually applied indirectly to the pipette tubing through a higher mass component in a good conductivity matherial, such as copper or aluminum.
+Heating is usually applied indirectly to the pipette tubing through a higher mass component in a good conductivity material, such as copper or aluminum.

 A patented design based on resistive layer can heat the smallest volume down within the probe tip.